 Please refer to the specific study period for contact information.

 |Fees||Look up fees|

-This subject introduces students to practical techniques underpinning effective communication for the internet.
-Students participate in lab-based workshops in researching, producing and evaluating various forms of digital communication, with the aim of realizing a specific online project during the semester.
-Lectures contextualize the practical workshops within contemporary media and communications studies research to provide a critical understanding of the social, economic and political issues associated with internet communication and digital culture.
-Topics covered include online collaboration, visual communication, impression management, peer economies, and digital labor.
+This subject introduces students to a range of software tools and techniques for internet communication.
+Students participate in lab-based workshops in researching, producing and evaluating various forms of digital communication, with the aim of realizing a specific online publishing project during the semester.
+The practical workshops are contextualized within contemporary media and communications studies research to provide a critical understanding of the social, economic and political issues associated with internet communication and digital culture.
+Topics covered include online collaboration, visual communication, peer economies, and digital labor.

 Intended learning outcomes

 On successful completion of the subject, students should have:

 - acquired a critical understanding of the context of digital content creation and internet communication;

 - gained a practical awareness of a range of digital tools and methodologies for researching, producing and evaluating internet communication;

 - developed introductory knowledge and skills in the process of designing, constructing and presenting internet publishing projects; and

 - the ability to demonstrate enhanced information literacy skills relevant to working in fields of digital media communication.